-Works from the Middle Ages to the 1900s that represent major developments in style, form, material, and technique in European and North American furniture and decorative arts are presented on the sixth floor of the North Building.
-A series of rotating spaces on the second floor focuses on modern and contemporary architecture, furniture, and industrial and graphic design.
+The architecture, design, and graphics collection is displayed on level 2 and level 6 in the North Building.
+Works from the Middle Ages to the 1900s that represent major developments in style, form, material, and technique in European and North American furniture and decorative arts are presented on level 6 of the North Building.
+A series of rotating spaces on level 2 focuses on modern and contemporary architecture, furniture, and industrial and graphic design.
 These exhibition spaces showcase major designers and movements from this period.

 Highlights of the collection include: